-When providing for children with SEND, the class teacher has the overall responsibility for the pastoral and social care; and academic progress; of every child in their class.
-If additional support is required the class teacher liaises with the school's Special Educational Needs Co-ordinator (SENCO).
-Additional support may also include working in partnership with outside agencies such as Educational Psychology; Behaviour Support; Community Paediatricians; Speech and Language Therapists; and Social Care.
+When providing for children with SEND, the class teacher has overall responsibility for the pastoral and social care; and academic progress; of every child in their class.
+If additional support is required, the class teacher liaises with the school's Special Educational Needs and Disabilities Coordinator (SENDCO).
+Additional support may also include working in partnership with outside agencies such as the Educational Psychology Service; Behaviour Support; Community Paediatricians; Speech and Language Therapists; and Health and Social Care.